Dog hives, medically known as urticaria, are an allergic reaction to allergens such as foods, insect bites and stings, medicines, and other chemicals.

 Conventional treatment usually involves the use of an antihistamine such as Benadryl.
 In severe cases, corticosteroids may be prescribed.

-If an acute case of canine hives is caused by ingestion of certain food, a dose of Milk of Magnesia can be used to remove the food quickly from the digestive system.
+If an acute case of canine hives is caused by eating certain food, a dose of Milk of Magnesia can be used to remove the food quickly from the digestive system.

-If an acute case of hives is caused by certain topical insecticide or medicated shampoo, bathe the dog and rinse thoroughly to remove the chemical from the dog’s skin and hair.
+If an acute case of hives is caused by certain topical insecticide or medicated shampoo, use a mild dog shampoo to bathe the dog and rinse thoroughly to remove the chemical from the dog’s skin and hair.

 Home Remedies for Dog Hives